ashjames/Pegi-dataset/README.md

 Dataset contains `30,183` rows.

-Update: Website has recently updates, and game genre has now been removed from the website listings.
+Update: Website recently changed. `Genre` has been removed from the website listings.

 Example data: